Electronic Arts: 2007–2013: John Riccitiello era

 In February 2007, Probst stepped down from the CEO job while remaining on the board of directors.
 His handpicked successor is John Riccitiello, who had worked at EA for several years previously, departed for a while, and then returned.
 Riccitiello previously worked for Elevation Partners, Sara Lee and PepsiCo.
 In June 2007, new CEO John Riccitiello announced that EA would reorganize itself into four labels, each with responsibility for its own product development and publishing (the city-state model).
 The goal of the reorganization was to empower the labels to operate more autonomously, streamline decision-making, increase creativity and quality, and get games into the market faster.
 This reorganization came after years of consolidation and acquisition by EA of smaller studios, which some in the industry blamed for a decrease in quality of EA titles.
 In 2008, at the DICE Summit, Riccitiello called the earlier approach of "buy and assimilate" a mistake, often stripping smaller studios of its creative talent.
 Riccitiello said that the city-state model allows independent developers to remain autonomous to a large extent, and cited Maxis and BioWare as examples of studios thriving under the new structure.

-Also, in 2007, EA announced that it would be bringing some of its major titles to the Mac.
-EA has released Battlefield 2142, Command & Conquer 3: Tiberium Wars, Crysis, Harry Potter and the Order of the Phoenix, Madden NFL 08, Need for Speed: Carbon and Spore for the Mac.
+During 2007, EA announced that it would be bringing some of its major titles to the Mac.
+EA also released Battlefield 2142, Command & Conquer 3: Tiberium Wars, Crysis, Harry Potter and the Order of the Phoenix, Madden NFL 08, Need for Speed: Carbon, and Spore for the Mac.
 All of the new games have been developed for the Macintosh using Cider, a technology developed by TransGaming that enables Intel-based Macs to run Windows games inside a translation layer running on Mac OS X. They are not playable on PowerPC-based Macs.

-It was revealed in February 2008 that Electronic Arts had made a takeover bid for rival game company Take-Two Interactive.
+In February 2008, it was revealed that Electronic Arts had made a takeover bid for rival game company Take-Two Interactive.
 After its initial offer of US$25 per share, all cash stock transaction offer was rejected by the Take-Two board, EA revised it to US$26 per share, a 64% premium over the previous day's closing price and made the offer known to the public.
 Rumours had been floating around the Internet prior to the offer about Take-Two possibly being bought over by a bigger company, albeit with Viacom as the potential bidder.
-In May 2008, EA announced that it will purchase the assets of Hands-On Mobile Korea, a South Korean mobile game developer and publisher.
-The company will become EA Mobile Korea.
+In May 2008, EA announced that it would purchase the assets of Hands-On Mobile Korea, a South Korean mobile game developer and publisher.
+The company became EA Mobile Korea.
 In September 2008, EA dropped its buyout offer of Take-Two.
 No reason was given.